The Gray Areas of Patient Experiences

 Additionally, Stop the Thyroid Madness has never been about…

-…empty strong opinions based on the ego of the creator or of others.
+…empty black and white, strong opinions based on the ego of the creator or of others.

 Instead, Stop the Thyroid Madness, whether the website, the facebook page, or the books, is focused on two decades of patient reported experiences, observations, and the wisdom gained, including noticing some gray areas…

 Here are a variety of examples of those Gray Areas of Patient Experiences (with a few givens) below.
 Those below are not an exhaustive list of gray areas!